Histamine and Mast Cell Action and Fighting Hay Fever

 Decongestants help to relieve a stuffy nose.
 Once again, both over-the-counter and prescription versions are available.
 Prescription corticosteroid nose sprays reduce inflammation in the nose and cromolyn sodium prevents the release of histamine.

 All medications—even ones bought without a prescription—can have side effects.
-It's important to read the information that accompanies a medication and to know what the side effects are.
+It's important to read the information that accompanies a medication and to know what the potential side effects are.
 When a person first suspects that they have a seasonal allergy they should visit their doctor to get a diagnosis and a suggested treatment plan.

 Preventing or Reducing Hay Fever Symptoms